User guide

 print(status)

-The checks validated automatically when applied as part of the
+Note that checks are validated automatically when applied as part of the

 apply_checks_by_metadata_and_split